AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 beaconing=1   ;Set to 1 to beacon.
 Defaults to 0
 ```

+See [European Repeater Operation](../adv-topics/eurorptr.md) for more information on the application of this option.

 ### callerid=
 This option allows the autopatch on the node to be identified with a specific caller ID.
 The default setting is as follows